Nuhu Muzaata: Career

 Nuhu Muzaata Batte was a Ugandan Muslim cleric and the spokesperson of the Uganda Muslim Supreme Council (UMSC) from 2018 until his death.
 He was known for his controversial statements and criticism of other religious leaders, politicians, and social issues.

 Muzaata was born in Kibuli, a suburb of Kampala, Uganda, in either 1969 or 1970.
 He attended various Islamic schools in Uganda and Saudi Arabia before pursuing a career in Islamic preaching.
 He was a well-known preacher in Uganda, delivering sermons at mosques and various Islamic events.

 In 2018, Muzaata was appointed as the spokesperson of the UMSC, the highest Islamic religious body in the country.
 In this role, he was responsible for communicating the council's official positions on various issues affecting the Muslim community in Uganda.
 He was also known for using his platform to criticize other religious leaders and politicians, often drawing controversy.

 One of Muzaata's most controversial statements came in 2019 when he referred to Yunus Kamoga, a convicted terrorist and former leader of the Tabliq sect in Uganda, as a hero.
 His comments were widely criticized by many Ugandans, who saw them as a glorification of terrorism.
 Muzaata later apologized for the statement.

 Muzaata was also known for his outspokenness on social issues such as homosexuality, which he condemned as un-Islamic.
 His comments on the issue drew both support and criticism from different quarters.

 On December 4, 2020, Muzaata died at the International Hospital Kampala, where he had been admitted for several weeks with respiratory complications.
 His death was widely mourned by members of the Muslim community in Uganda and beyond.

 Muzaata's legacy as a controversial figure in Ugandan Islamic circles remains a topic of debate.
 While some see him as a defender of Islamic values and principles, others criticize him for his divisive comments and rhetoric.

 Controversies

 One of the most notable incidents in Muzaata's career came in 2014 when he publicly criticized the Buganda kingdom, one of the most powerful cultural institutions in Uganda.
 His comments sparked a heated debate, with some people calling for his arrest, while others defended his right to free speech.

 Legacy

-Muzaata's death on December 4, 2020, after a short illness was a great loss to the Muslim community and Uganda as a whole.
-However, his legacy lives on, and he will always be remembered as a passionate advocate for Islam and a champion of free speech and social justice.
+Muzaata's death on December 4, 2020, after a short illness was a great loss to the Muslim community and Uganda.
+However, his legacy lives on, and he is remembered as a passionate advocate for Islam and a champion of free speech and social justice.